devjoelfranco/devjoelfranco/README.md

-<h3>Hi there! 👋 I'm Joel Franco! :)

-Welcome to my repository!
-I hope to enrich your life by sharing my knowledge.</h3>
+<h3 align="center">👋 Welcome to my repository!
+I hope to enrich your life by sharing my knowledge! :) </h3>

 <h2 align="left">🗨 About me:</h2>